Which European Airlines Allow Dogs in the Cabin in 2023?

 Pegasus Airlines flies to and from Turkey from a wide range of European destinations, mainly in western Europe, plus it operates domestic routes.

-Pets are allowed in the cabin, with a weight limit of 8kg, except for on flights to the UK, UAE and Qatar.
-On domestic flights the charge is 100 to 150 TRY, with a charge of $50 to 70 USD for international destinations.
+Pets are allowed in the cabin, with a weight limit of 8kg, except for on flights to the UK and many Middle Eastern destinations.
+The maximum carrier dimensions are a large 50 x 32 x 32cm.

 Read their full Pet Policy.